gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - a restored clearer-independent regime that can remain dominant while coming under fresh softening pressure
 - weak transformed background constraint becoming dynamically relevant again without yet reopening lower-order relation
 - and sub-threshold reactivation pressure from prior organization that shapes the field without yet reorganizing it
+- repeated sub-threshold softening pressure against a restored clearer-independent regime without yet reopening lower-order relation
+- transformed prior organization recurring as repeated shaping pressure rather than only as weak background constraint
+- and a field in which recurrent softening pressure remains structurally real without yet crossing into genuine relational reorganization

 That is highly relevant to the RGPx framing of the prototype.